jamac-dumas/James-Dumas/README.md

 ### But the cool kids just call me *jamac*

 I graduated from Indiana University in 2022, with a bachelor's degree in Computer Science & specialization in Artificial Intelligence.
-I work at [Ferguson Advertising](https://theferg.com) as a Software Engineer.
+I work at [The Ferguson Agency](https://theferg.com) as a Software Engineer.
 I'm also a hobbyist game developer and modder.

-Aside from programming, I'm also interested in astronomy, physics, machine learning, and quantum computing.
+Aside from programming, I'm also interested in astronomy, physics, linguistics, machine learning, and quantum computing.

 ### Find me on other platforms